uc-r/Intro-R/README.md

 ### Course Description

 Welcome to Intro to R\!
-This short course introduces new users to R for data science applications.
+This short course provides a gentle, hands-on introduction to the R programming language for data science applications.
+You will learn the fundamental skills required to import, tidy, transform, manipulate, and visualize real world consumer data.
 The following is an outline of the material covered in this training:

 **Day
 1**